 (5) In subregulation (4) —

-“employing authority” and “public sector body” each has the meaning given in the Public Sector Management Act 1994 section 3(1).
+employing authority and public sector body each has the meaning given in the Public Sector Management Act 1994 section 3(1).

 11C.
 Employees to whom s.
 4B of the Act does not apply

 Section 4B of the Act does not apply to an employee who is any of the following —